-When our marriage was riddled with lies, betrayal, anger, hurt and pain, it was a lifeless marriage.
-So, when God provided a way through the storm and we began to heal our marriage, it became very clear to us that it was going to be a NEW marriage.
+When our marriage was riddled with lies, betrayal, anger, and pain, it was a lifeless marriage.
+So, when God provided a way through the storm and we began to heal our marriage, it became obvious to us that it would be a NEW marriage.

-Reading books meant for newlyweds was amazing, because it helped us to look at our marriage with fresh eyes.
+Reading books meant for newlyweds was terrific because it helped us to look at our marriage with fresh eyes.

-Every new day is a fresh start to get closer to the life God wants us to live.
+Every new day is a fresh start to getting closer to the life God wants us to live.
+(Lamentations 3:23)

 That includes our marriages.